-Researchers from Staffordshire University’s Centre of Archaeology and Forensic and Crime Science department have been awarded a prestigious research grant to develop new ways to record and present crimes scenes via virtual reality.
+Between 2017-2019, researchers from Staffordshire University’s Centre of Archaeology have been awarded a prestigious research grant to develop new ways to record and present crimes scenes via virtual reality.
 The Dig For-Arch project was created in order to develop and apply novel digital recording methods and 5D, 4D and 3D modelling techniques for use by forensic archaeologists and crime scene investigators.

 The examination of physical evidence and the environment in which it is found remains pivotal in the investigation of crime.
 There has also been a greater appreciation in recent years of the role of archaeologists in forensic contexts where buried or concealed evidence exists.
 However, recording techniques in forensic archaeological work, and in crime scene investigation in general, essentially remain focused on traditional means of documenting, sketching and photographing environments.
 These techniques can be laborious and they do not provide data outputs suitable for presentation in Court to non-experts.